 “Trauma is not what happens to us but what happens inside of us as a result of what happens to us, and that trauma is manifested in a disconnection from self.”

-Another type of trauma that you might have experienced is called developmental trauma.
+Another type of trauma that you might have experienced is developmental trauma.
 It’s more hidden and it gets created if you were growing up in an environment that was dysfunctional.
 Dr. Gabor Mate, for example, states that, “In the young child’s early life, anxiety is an attachment alarm.”, so it initially shows up through your relational dynamics with caregivers.

 The roots of anxiety can go deeper than personal trauma, though.
 Intergenerational trauma that is passed down from your parents or grandparents can also have an impact on you.